MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/connected-field-service.md

 All Azure IoT services run in your own Azure cloud subscription.
 Additionally, we provide an enterprise-ready template that you can customize for each Azure IoT service.

->[!Note]
+> [!Note]
->Currently the Connected Field Service implementation with IoT Hub does not support splitting out telemetry day for IoT Edge modules.
-We're looking to add support for IoT Edge modules in the future.
+> Currently, the Connected Field Service implementation with IoT Hub does not support splitting out telemetry data for IoT Edge modules.

 ## Privacy details for Connected Field Service
 [!INCLUDE[cc-privacy-crm-connected-field-service](../includes/cc-privacy-crm-connected-field-service.md)]